 Your experience with the Great Wolf Lodge starts at check-in, when you see the fun-looking, themed entrance.
 Every member of the family receives a wristband, which opens your hotel room and gives you access to the indoor water park (available only to resort guests and birthday parties).
 The lodge theme is carried throughout the resort, from the restaurants to the rooms and suites.

 Rooms at the Great Wolf Lodge are comfortable and clean, and guests can choose from several types of rooms, including a standard room and a family themed suite.
 These Wolf Den suites would be so fun for a fun family getaway.
 My room, a king-bed room with pull-out couch, was extremely comfortable and roomy.
 Unfortunately, I didn’t have toiletries in my room, but after talking with other guests, I think it was an oversight.
+After a quick call to the front desk, I had a full set of toiletries.

 The indoor water park at the Great Wolf Lodge Williamsburg is one of the nicest water parks I’ve ever seen, and includes the Howlin’ Tornado, an indoor surf simulator, a wave pool, and multiple water slides.
+It’s warm in there, and so clean.
+Kids could easily spend a good part of the day in the water park.

 Other recreation options include a kids’ spa (fun, but a BIG splurge), storytime, an adult spa, a small bowling alley, a large arcade, and a really fun interactive game called MagiQuest.
 Although I wasn’t traveling with my kids, I took a close look at the MagiQuest game, and know that it would be something that my kids would love.
 It’s a gender-neutral game that appeals to kids of all ages – I saw boys and girls from preschoolers to tweens (and even a few parents) running around with their special magic wands.